In Short

 Training Fees

 Training fees are charged to the franchisee to provide training in running the business.
 This training ensures that the managers and employees of a franchise remain up to date with business procedures.
 Training fees may be included in the initial franchise fee.
-Alternatively, you may charge this fee separately upfront or expense it on an ongoing basis.
+Alternatively, you may be charged this fee separately upfront or pay it on an ongoing basis.
 This is dependent on the franchisor.

 Suppose the initial training is charged separately and in exchange for tangible services (particularly for third-party providers).
 In that case, they may be deductible and considered separate from the business’s cost base.
 After all, the knowledge gained from training is retained by the individual employees.